jrenaud90/CyRK/README.md

 ### Installation Troubleshooting

-*There are currently no reported installation issues.
+*Please [report](https://github.com/jrenaud90/CyRK/issues) installation issues.
-If you run into one please [report it](https://github.com/jrenaud90/CyRK/issues).
 We will work on a fix and/or add workaround information here.*

+> Due to [issue 9](https://github.com/jrenaud90/CyRK/issues/9), it is reccomended that you use the flag `--no-binary`, e.g.,
+> `pip install CyRK --no-binary="CyRK"`,
+> to ensure that CyRK's cython code is compiled correctly (rather than pulled from a potentially broken cache).

 ### Development and Testing Dependencies